hTrap/dolftax.github.io/_posts/2015-04-01-Designing-a-document-based-collaboration-interface.md

 - Description
 - Keywords

 and good to have various other attributes which might explain the room well.
 The admin has a sidebar which options to perform CRUD (Create/Read/Update/Delete) operations on a room.
 The sidebar is hidden for guest user.
+The wireframe below is detailed/zoomed view of a room.

 ![Room - Detailed View | Admin](https://raw.githubusercontent.com/dolftax/dolftax.github.io/master/sTeam/wireframes/2.png)